mw3i/notdnd/Classes/Dragon.md

     - small monster: 6 spaces
 - burst weapon: add roll to an undodgeable weapon attack
     - defender can still counter, but needs to roll higher than weapon roll + burst spell roll
+- burst los: no attack threshold on next move & full field awareness

 Rules:
 - only works on self

 <!--
 Secret Uses:
-- can burst-rom a friendly to launch them 3 spaces
+- can burst-rom a friendly to launch them 3 spaces (they take damage)
 -

  -->